- EMERGING INITIATIVES

 MassCEC's Clean Heating and Cooling programs offer rebates to support the installation of renewable heating, hot water and cooling technologies at facilities across the Commonwealth.
 These technologies are generally more cost-effective to operate than traditional systems and reduce your carbon footprint, all while maintaining a high level of comfort.
 MassCEC has announced a $30 million commitment to these technologies through 2020.
+A one page summary of our programs can be found here.

 Air-Source Heat Pumps